Map Lead Generation Targets to Financial Goals For Campaign Success

-2. Consider Your Sales Cycle Length To Identify Timescales
+2. Consider Your Sales Cycle Length To Set Appropriate Timescales

-Knowing how many customers you need is one thing, but what timescale is required to gain them and achieve that revenue target?
+Knowing how many customers you need is one thing, but are you aware of the timescale required to first convert them as a lead - then nurture them to close - to achieve that revenue target?

-3. Define The % Of Total Revenue Inbound Is Responsible For
+3. Define The % of Total Revenue that your Marketing Campaign is Responsible For

-Will Inbound be responsible for 100% of your revenue target, or are other marketing strategies and outbound aspects a part of your marketing mix?
+Will this campaign be responsible for 100% of your total revenue target, or are other marketing strategies a part of your marketing mix?

-If Inbound is only one part of your strategy, you need to decide what percentage of your revenue target the campaign will be responsible for.
-This percentage will affect your lead generation targets, conversion goals and timescales, so must be defined at the outset of the campaign to manage internal expectations.
+If this campaign (say, an inbound strategy), is only one part of your marketing mix, you must decide what percentage of your total revenue target it will be responsible for.
+This percentage will influence your lead generation targets, conversion goals and timescales, so must be defined at the outset of the campaign to manage expectations.

 4. Consider Conversion Rates Throughout Different Stages Of The Purchasing Funnel